Enryun/Common_SwiftUI/README.md

 - `isMandatory`: Marks the field as required and provides a custom message if validation fails.
 - `onValidate`: Adds custom validation logic for the text field.
 - `onFormValidate`: Handles form-level validation by providing an array of validation results.

+`ValidationTextField` allows visual feedback and validation for user inputs, suitable for both standard and secure text fields.
+It supports environmental properties to customize behavior and appearance based on validation results.

 Example 1: